CSS-Windows/WindowsDiag/ALL/ReadMe.md

 ### Purpose
 Collect all diagnostic data at once, like Network traces, Procmon logs, Perfmon logs, SDP reports, ETL debug logs, process dumps, TTD/TTT/iDNA dumps, Memory crash dumps,, xPerf, WPR Windows Performance Recorder logs and much more, by just entering a single command line with data collection switches of your choice..

+# NOREPAD
+NOREPAD

+###Purpose
+Reader application for huge text files.
+This can be big ETL files or AD “dumpdatabase” dumps.
+Normal "editor" type applications give up in the xxGB range, Norepad opens them without delay.